forestgrape/coronavirus/index.md

     - movements of a body fluid.
 Examples are
         * the blood flow if the virion is in the bloodstream
         * the mucus flow
-        * the air breathed in and out and the [particle dynamics in the respitory tract](#particles) associated.
+        * the air breathed in and out and the [particle dynamics in the respiratory tract](#particles) associated.
     - solid movements within the host i.e. the virion is on a moveable body part.
 This can be
         * the movement of a hand
         * the movement of the lungs to breath